deployEMDS/technical-documentation/tests/data_product_publication/publication/publication_on_emds_catalogue/test_2_2_3_1b/result_simpl.md

 #### Tested quality metric and method
 The quality metric for this test is based on the criteria outlined in [iso27001_kpis_subkpis.xlsx](../../../../../design_decisions/background_info/iso27001_kpis_subkpis.xlsx).
 In Phase 1, the focus is on the Functional Suitability metric.
 For detailed information, please refer to the [Comparative criteria (checklists, ...)](./test.md#comparative-criteria-checklists-) section in the test description.

+#### Expected output
-#### Expected outputTest the process of catalogue publication for a data product under the following conditions: an existing data product is published on the catalogue
+Test the process of catalogue publication for a data product under the following conditions: an existing data product is published on the catalogue
-The EMDS catalog, as defined in the relevant documentation, refers to the Data Space-only catalog, specifically the internal EDC catalog and its federation component.
+The EMDS catalog, as defined in the relevant documentation, refers to the Data Space-only catalog, specifically the SIMPL's federation component.

 ### Results
 #### Assessment